Omniology

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns all contests currently open for entry, using a specific verb and resource.
-It provides additional context about typical count and odds, but does not explicitly differentiate from sibling tools like get_contest_rules or get_leaderboard.
+The description clearly states the tool returns all contests currently open for entry, with specific context about typical count and odds.
+However, it does not explicitly differentiate itself from sibling tools like get_contest_rules or get_leaderboard.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.